CzJLee/URL-Shortener/README.md

 The HTML elements are built using Bootstrap.

 ### CSS
-The CSS theme for Bootstrap used is [Flatly](https://bootswatch.com/flatly/) by Bootswatch Font Awesome is used for the Link icon.
+The CSS theme for Bootstrap is [Flatly](https://bootswatch.com/flatly/) by Bootswatch.
+Font Awesome is used for the link icon.

 ### Javascript
 Javascript functions are used to handle button clicks and validation.
 URL Validation is done using RegExp.
-The rest of the functions handle the UI changes on button clicks, and sending POST requests to the backend.
+The rest of the functions handle the UI changes on button clicks, and sending POST requests to the back end.
 A copy function is also implemented to automatically copy the short link to the users clipboard when the button is clicked.

 ### Express
 Express routing is used to redirect short URLS.
 It retrieves the long url from the database, and redirects the user.
 A not found page is given if the short link does not exist.